Princeadhi123/Study-2-PhD/README.md

-# Study 2 – Student Knowledge Trajectories and Cluster Diagnostics
+# Study 2 – Narrative Embeddings and Student Knowledge Trajectories

-This repository contains code to:
+This repository now centres on a transformer-based sentence-embedding narrative pipeline built on top of a numeric clustering baseline.
+It uses encoder-only sentence-transformer models (e.g. `all-mpnet-base-v2`, `all-MiniLM-L6-v2`) to embed per-student narratives; these are not full generative Large Language Models (LLMs), but specialised embedding models.
+It contains code to:

 - Derive per-student behavioural features from item-level response data.
 - Run multiple clustering algorithms over these features.
-- Compare and select clustering solutions using internal and external validity metrics.
+- Build per-student narratives from numeric features (Templates A/B/C) and embed them with encoder-only transformers.
-- Generate rich visual diagnostics (PCA/LDA loadings, 2D embeddings, cluster profiles, etc.).
+- Cluster narrative embeddings with GMM+BIC and compare narrative clusters to numeric GMM clusters.
-- Link cluster memberships to subject-wise marks and visualise subject profiles by cluster.
+- Link both numeric and narrative cluster memberships to subject-wise marks and visualise subject profiles by cluster.

-The analysis is organised around two main scripts:
+The analysis is therefore organised in two layers:

-- `cluster_knowledge_trajectories.py`
+- **Narrative-embedding pipeline (main)**: `narrative_embedding_clustering/` (scripts `01_build_narratives.py`–`07_plot_metrics.py`).
-- `subjectwise_by_cluster.py`
+- **Numeric baseline pipeline**: `cluster_knowledge_trajectories.py` and `subjectwise_by_cluster.py`.

 ---